Why is the City undertaking this project?

 Our engagement is focused on understanding these community aspirations and stakeholder needs.

-We're already working with the Perth and Tattersalls Bowling and Recreation Club to understand the interests of both current and potential club users.
-Now we need to understand the community and stakeholders more widely.
+The City has also been working closely with the site’s current tenant, the Perth Bowling and Recreation Club Inc to understand the interests of both current and potential club users.

 What are some of the opportunities or challenges being considered at Plain Street?